 Directory Synchronization and Service Provisioning

-To provision services for Microsoft Office 365 users, Microsoft requires that a mail-enabled user account that is disabled for logon be created for each user in the Microsoft Managed Forest.
+To provision services for Office 365 users, Microsoft requires that a user account that is enabled for email and disabled for logon be created for each user in the Microsoft Managed Forest.
 The system that performs this task is called the Microsoft Managed Solutions Service Provisioning Provider (MMSSPP).
 The MMSSPP system name is commonly referred to as “Mississippi.”

 Built on Microsoft Forefront Identity Manager (FIM) 2010, MMSSPP enables directory synchronization and automated service provisioning between your Customer Forest and the Microsoft Managed Forest.
-MMSSPP reads user account and other identity data (object attributes) from the Customer Forest, creates logon disabled copies of the user accounts in the Microsoft Managed Forest via synchronization, and then provisions services for those user accounts in the Microsoft Managed Forest.
+MMSSPP reads user account and other identity data (object attributes) from the Customer Forest, creates copies of the user accounts disabled for logon in the Microsoft Managed Forest via synchronization, and then provisions services for those user accounts in the Microsoft Managed Forest.

 MMSSPP does not support synchronization from any source directory other than Active Directory and does not write any data to your on-premises forests.
 The following describes the key characteristics of MMSSPP: